MultiX-Amsterdam/multix-docs/exam.md

 - Grade inspection without supervision: schedule a time slot using ANS to open the exam for a time period that allows students to inspect their exam grades, questions, and answers online.
 This can be done by going to the ANS system and selecting `Settings -> Publication -> Add timeslot`.
 Communicate with the student how they can ask questions, for example, by scheduling a meeting with the course coordinator.
 An example of the ANS grade publication setting is below:
 ![ANS grade publication example](imgs/ans-grade-inspection-setting.png)
 - Grade inspection with supervision: email the program coordinator to ask for help reserving a physical room for grade inspection during a specific time.
 Students can come to the room to access the exam materials and grades, as well as ask questions during the scheduled time.

-Optional:
-- [x] Return the course evaluation forms to the education desk at Science Park.

 ## <a name="other"></a>Other Notes